owid/etl/walkthrough/meadow.md

 2. **Add the new meadow step to the dag**, including its dependencies.

 3. **Run `make test` in `etl`** and  ensure the step runs well.
 To run the step: `etl data://meadow/example_institution/YYYY-MM-DD/example_dataset`

+`meadow` is for _syntactic harmonisation_, meaning getting something into the right format.
+The idea is that instead of sitting on the dataset that you're working on for a long time without sharing it, you could spend a few hours and get it into a form where others can already reuse it.
+Out of this you get more, smaller pull-requests.
+It's also important to have this form for debugging, so that we can compare changes we make later to the "original data".